About My Blog:

 After feeling a bit ‘stuck’ in my life at the end of 2018, I decided to take a leap of faith and travel around the world with my boyfriend.
 We planned to travel for as long as we could, without sticking to a strict plan.
 It was a huge decision for me, since I’m always overthinking every situation and I’m a wee introvert at heart (classic infj).

 We spent a year travelling around Southern Africa, India, South East Asia, Indonesia and New Zealand before making the decision to go home.
 This year was probably the hardest for my Mental Health.
 It was the longest I’d been away from my tight-knit family, I wasn’t on medication, didn’t have the NHS, no regular income and I’d just started my own Squarespace web design business.
 I had some serious low points but was determined to make the most of the opportunity we had.
 That gap year taught me more about myself and my mental health that I could have imagined.

-If you’re interested in working together, through collaborating, sponsored posts etc, you can use my contact form, or email me:
+If you’re interested in working together, through collaborating, sponsored posts etc, you can use my contact page, or email me: